 With so many great recipes to choose from, it can be hard to decide which one will be best suited for your event, but don’t worry – experimenting is half the fun!
 Have fun crafting your signature cocktails – cheers!

 For your cocktail party, as well as for designated drivers or anyone not drinking, it is important to offer interesting non-alcoholic drinks.
 Providing creative options will show your guests that you are taking the time to provide drinks that everyone can enjoy.

-To extend the options beyond often less attractive alternatives such as soft-drinks, there are a plethora of exciting nonalcoholic drink options with flavors similar to their alcoholic versions which require only minor modifications and even those which don’t include any alcohol or artificial ingredients at all.
+To extend the options beyond often less attractive alternatives such as soft drinks, there are a plethora of exciting nonalcoholic drink options with flavors similar to their alcoholic versions, which require only minor modifications and even those that don’t include any alcohol or artificial ingredients at all.
 Here are some of the best non-alcoholic drinks for your cocktail party:

 - Mocktail: A mocktail refers to any kind of nonalcoholic beverage.
-Options can range from something as simple as a club soda with a splash of cranberry juice and lime wedge to something more elaborate such as a mojito minus the rum.
+Options can range from something as simple as a club soda with a splash of cranberry juice and a lime wedge to something more elaborate, such as a mojito minus the rum.

 - Virgin Mojito

 - Cranberry Pomegranate Spritzer

 - Refreshers: Refreshers capitalize on the same basic concepts used in mixed drinks – sour, sweet, and bitter notes – playing off one another in order to create exquisite flavor combinations that rely on fresh juicing and nothing else.
 Some common refreshers include variations on classics like lemonade, ginger beer, or celery soda but without alcohol added to them.

 - Hibiscus Refresher